 Melanie Griffiths has been Principal Investigator on an ESRC Future Research Leaders grant since January 2014.
 The project, entitled Detention, Deportability and the Family: Migrant Men’s Negotiations of the Right to Respect for Family Life, is on the family lives and Article 8 rights of men at risk of deportation.
 Prior to this, Melanie spent nine months as an Associate Research Fellow at the University of Exeter, working with Nick Gill on an ESRC-funded project looking at disparities between asylum appeals heard at tribunal hearing centres across England and Wales.
 Before that, she completed her doctoral research at the University of Oxford, in association with COMPAS and the Institute of Social and Cultural Anthropology.
 Her thesis, entitled ‘Who is Who Now?’
 Truth, Trust and Identification in the British Asylum and Immigration Detention System considered the asylum system in the UK, focusing particularly on refused asylum seekers and immigration detainees.

 Ellie Slee, Doctoral Researcher

-Ellie is conducting her ESRC-funded PhD linked to a wider research project on prison design, focusing on the external aesthetics of prisons.
-It examines two of the UK’s biggest prisons, HMP Manchester, a Victorian city centre prison, and the recently-opened HMP Berwyn in North Wales.
+Ellie is conducting her ESRC-funded PhD linked to a wider research project on prison design, focusing on the external aesthetics of prisons. her PhD examines two of the UK’s biggest prisons, HMP Manchester (‘Strangeways’), a Victorian city centre prison, and the recently-opened HMP Berwyn in North Wales.
 Ellie has recently completed an ESRC Overseas Institutional Visit to work with Michelle Brown at the University of Tennessee at Knoxville.
 She has published from her PhD in the Routledge International Handbook of Visual Criminology